Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

 For any 1-reduced Hopf $\Lambda$-cooperad $\calC$, we build a 1-reduced Hopf $\Lambda$-cooperad $W_{l}\calC$ together with a quasi-isomorphism $\eta:\calC\rightarrow W_{l}\calC$ such that $W_{l}\calC$ is fibrant.
 Contrary to \cite{FresseTurchinWillwacher2017}, our construction uses leveled trees.
-We show that the cooperad $W_{l}\calC$ so obtained is (as a dg-cooperad) the leveled bar construction of an augmented dg operad.
-Similarly to \cite{Liv,Chi}, in which the leveled bar construction is proved to be quasi-isomorphic to the usual bar construction, we show that our fibrant replacement $W_{l}\calC$ is quasi-isomorphic to the fibrant replacement introduced in \cite{FresseTurchinWillwacher2017}.
+We show that the cooperad $W_{l}\calC$ so obtained is (as a dg-cooperad) the leveled bar construction of an augmented dg-operad.
+Inspired by the methods introduced in \cite{Livernet2012,Chi}, we show that our fibrant replacement $W_{l}\calC$ is quasi-isomorphic to the fibrant replacement introduced in \cite{FresseTurchinWillwacher2017}.